Up to the St. Antönier Joch!

 Description

-On the normal road, leave St. Antönien in a north-easterly direction and turn right into the Gafia Valley at Litzirüti.
-First you follow the Gafier Bach for a short time and then branch off into the Alpeltitäli, where the ascent to the St. Antönier Joch begins.
-At the top of the pass, you stand on the border with Austria and enjoy a view over the sea of peaks in the Montafon.
-Follow the so-called smuggler's path on the state border for a short distance and then branch off towards Tälli.
-We continue to the shimmering blue Gafiersee.
-Via Talegg it goes down to Sunnistafel where you can stop and rest at the Edelweiss.
+On the normal road you leave St. Antönien heading northeast and turn right at Litzirüti into the Gafiatal.
+First you follow the Gafier stream for a short time and then turn into the Alpeltitäli, where the ascent to the St. Antönier Joch begins.
+At the pass height, you stand at the border to Austria and enjoy a view over the sea of peaks in the Montafon.
+A short stretch now follows the so-called smuggler’s path along the border and then turns towards Tälli.
+It continues to the blue shimmering Gafiersee.
+From Talegg, it goes down to Sunnistafel where you can stop and rest at the Edelweiss.

-Tip: If you haven't had enough yet, walk past the lake back to the ridge and follow it to the Gafierjoch.
-From here, the mountain hiking trail leads over the Unghürtschuggen to Sunnistafel.
+Tip: If you have not had enough, walk past the lake back up to the ridge and follow it to the Gafierjoch.
+From there, the mountain trail leads over the Unghürtschuggen to Sunnistafel.

 Hidden Gem

-Recharge your batteries with a fine cake in the Berghaus Edelweiss and then whiz back to St. Antönien with the scooter (Trettroller).
-Alternatively, the Bus runs alpine from here.
+Recharge your energy with delicious cake at the Berghaus Edelweiss and then race back to St. Antönien on the Trotti (scooter).
+Alternatively, from here the Bus alpin also departs.

 Equipment

-Good hiking boots and mountain hiking clothing adapted to the season.
-In addition to tour provisions, an up-to-date hiking map, sun, rain and heat protection should also be included in the backpack.
+Good hiking shoes and mountain hiking clothing adapted to the season.
+In addition to snacks for the route, a current hiking map, sun, rain, and warmth protection belong in the rucksack.

 Directions